ElectronicCats/HunterCatNFC/README.md

 <a>
   <img src="https://github.com/ElectronicCats/AjoloteBoard/raw/master/OpenSourceLicense.png" height="150" />
 </a>
-Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!
+Electronic Cats invests time and resources in providing this open-source design.
+Please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!

 Designed by Electronic Cats.